ebjpdx/castmaster/README.md

 `Forecast Generators` have four components:
 - Parameters: Inputs that the forecast can accept at runtime
 - Dependencies: Other Forecast Generators, whose output is needed by the current Generator, including data/measurements
-- Procedure: The code that will modify input data to producforecast
+- Procedure: The code that will modify input data to produce a forecast
 - Metadata: Information that will be stored about the forecast, such as the forecast start and end dates

-Whenever a `Forecast Generator` is called, Castmaster will check to see if its dependencies have a matching `Forecast Run`, and call any that don't.
-Then it will look to see if a valid run of the `Forecast Generator` already exists with the same parameters and dependent runs.
-If no existing forecast run is found, the procedure is run and a new `Forecast Run` is created.
+Whenever a `Forecast Generator` is called, Castmaster will check to see if its dependencies have a valid `Forecast Run`, and call any that don't.
+Then it will look to see if a valid run of the `Forecast Generator` already exists with the same parameters and dependency runs.
+If no existing forecast run is found, the procedure is run and a new forcast is created.

 Castmaster was created primarily to handle cases where there is an "ecosystem" of forecasts: forecasts are built on top of multiple other forecasts or data sources, each of which may have different procedures, dependencies, or input parameters.
 For example, a forecast of return volume might depend how many orders are forecast, which in turn depends upon a set of historical data.